Reflections before consultation

 - Red wine

-The month prior to the surgery we want you to fully abstain from cigarettes and snuff, as Nicotine affects the blood circulation.
+The month prior to the surgery we want you to fully abstain from cigarettes and snuff and other nicotine products, as nicotine affects the blood circulation.
 Smoking also affects the oxygen uptake.

 As general advice concerning your diet we also recommend:

 - Avoid sugar, and other processed, simple carbohydrates.

 - Eat regularly, spread out over the day’s waking hours: Breakfast, snack, lunch, snack, dinner + possibly a workout snack before or after exercise, depending on when the workout is taking place.

 - Avoid an excessive amount of salt.

 - Drink a lot of water ( 1.5-2.5 liters a day ) divided on many occasions.

 - Don’t smoke.